wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## Combining different logical operations

 Some times the situation is more complicated and you need several variables to be able to ask the right question, for example: Should I wear the blue shirt today?
-Your variables could be:
+Only if

 ```
-let isClean = true;
+let isDirty = true;
+let shirtColor = "blue";
-let combinesWithPants
+let size = "M";

+if(isDirty === false &&
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc5ODM1NTYsMjA5ODg2NzI3OCwxMjM4Nj
-kwMTQ2LC0xNjM1MDQ3MjkzLC0xMjI3MjY2MzcwLDczMDk5ODEx
-Nl19
+eyJoaXN0b3J5IjpbLTU4MzcyODUwNSwyMDk4ODY3Mjc4LDEyMz
+g2OTAxNDYsLTE2MzUwNDcyOTMsLTEyMjcyNjYzNzAsNzMwOTk4
+MTE2XX0=
 -->